East Kilbride–Glasgow Central line

 The East Kilbride–Glasgow Central line, historically known as the Busby Railway, is a branch line of the Glasgow South Western Line that runs between Pollokshaws West and East Kilbride.
 The line was first opened in two stages in 1866 and 1868; it was upgraded and electrified over a four month closure in 2025, reopening on 18 May.
+On 14 December 2025, Class 380 EMUs started operating on the line.

 Route

 The line diverges from the Glasgow South Western Line at Busby Junction, between Pollokshaws West and Kennishead.
 The junction was also formerly known as Eglinton Street Junction.
 The line is double track until Busby, then single track until Hairmyres, before it redoubles until East Kilbride.
 The line is electrified with 25 kV AC OHLE.
 The maximum speed on the line is 50 mph.

 Stations

 The stations on the line, ordered from northwest to southeast are: